cuenca125/30GBA/README.md

-IDK why or what this is but its bricked and doesn't download it lol.
+# IDK why or what this is but its bricked and doesn't download it lol.
+> [!CAUTION]
+> Do not by any means try to download it.